SCALE-Lab-Northwestern/SCALE-LAB-Northwestern.github.io/content/research/index.en.md

 ## Scaling Law of Scientific Machine Learning

 How large the sample size and how much computational power are needed to reach a prescribed performance level for a physic problem?
-In machine learning, a neural scaling law is a scaling law relating parameters of a family of neural networks.
+In machine learning, a neural scaling law (one of the secrete makes language model works) is a scaling law relating parameters of a family of neural networks.
 We are interested in how physics will affect the scaling law.

 <div style="text-align: right;">
 <a href="/posts/scalinglaw/">Read more <i class="fas fa-angle-double-right fa-fw"></i></a>
 </div>

+## Foundation of Machine Learning

+Machine learning has achieved great success in many applications such as image recognition and language models.
+However, the reason why machine learning is so powerful remains elusive.
+One of the secrete behind this is machine learning provides powerful function/functional approximator in high dimension.
+Our group aims to understand the mysterious of machine learning using `functional analysis`, `high-dimensional statistics` and `high-dimensional probability`.

 ## Encoding Physics Information into a Model